Sofidel Group: Timeline

 In 2008, Sofidel joined the WWF as a member and the first Italian manufacturer and the first company in the world from the tissue sector.
 Over the years, the partnership has led to several joint marketing and communications projects.

 In 2015, it announced multiple US investments, being the first Italian tissue company to make it into the US market.

 In 2016, it was announced that 100% of Sofidel tissue products in Western Europe will bear the FSC label.

 In 2017, Sofidel is present in 7 states in the US, where it has a production capacity of 200,000 tons.

 In October 2018, the Group's largest, most modern and sustainable production facility opened in Circleville, Ohio.

 In 2021 the Shareholders' Meeting, appointed the new board of directors in which directors from outside the Stefani and Lazzareschi families join for the first time: Chiara Mio, Silvio Bianchi Martini, Andrea Munari and Alessandro Solidoro.

 In March 2021 Edilio Stefani succeeds his father, Emi Stefani, as chairman of Sofidel.

+At the end of March 2023, the Group announced the acquisition of the Hakle brand and other brands.
+Hakle is one of Germany's most beloved brands in the toilet paper market, produced since 1928.